How to

 Editing and Signing Contracts Without Adobe

 Freelance contracts arrive as PDFs from clients, from templates you've downloaded, or from legal platforms.
-Filling them in and signing doesn't require Acrobat.
+Filling them in and signing doesn't require Acrobat - the guide to editing a PDF without Adobe Acrobat covers the underlying workflow in more depth than this section needs to.

 Two types of PDF contracts